nicolaeser/busylight-esp/README.md

 # Web UI
 A very simplistic (and ugly) UI is available on port `80`. \
-Default hostname is `busylight-esp32`.
+Default hostname is `igox-busylight`.

-You can try to reach the web UI @ `http://busylight-esp32.local`.
+You can try to reach the web UI @ `http://igox-busylight.local`.

 | What an ugly UI ! :smile: |
 |---------------------------|
 | ![Web UI](img/web-ui.png) |

 # Stream Deck plug-in
-You can download a Stream Deck plugin to control your BusyLight [here](streamdeck-plugin/busylight/org.igox.busylight.streamDeckPlugin).
+You can download a Stream Deck plugin to control your BusyLight [here](streamdeck-plugin/README.md).

 I will (hopefully) publish it to the [Elgato Market Place](https://marketplace.elgato.com/stream-deck/plugins) soon.